Oblongmana/git-connect/README.md

 Commands
 --------

-Disclaimer: I haven't touched this section of the README much in `oblong-hub` - I found there were a few things missing from this list that were features in core `hub`, so caveat emptor.
+Disclaimer: I haven't touched this section of the README much in `git-connect` - I found there were a few things missing from this list that were features in core `hub`, so caveat emptor.
 The source isn't super crazy to read (check out [lib/hub/commands.rb](lib/hub/commands.rb), and the methods have comments up